viking-saver/windows-itpro-docs/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity.md

 1. Use Group Policy Editor (gpedit.msc) to either edit an existing GPO or create a new one.
 1. Navigate to **Computer Configuration** > **Administrative Templates** > **System** > **Device Guard**.
 1. Double-click **Turn on Virtualization Based Security**.
-1. Select **Enabled** and under **Virtualization Based Protection of Code Integrity**, select **Enabled without UEFI lock**.
+1. Select **Enabled**.
+Under **Virtualization Based Protection of Code Integrity**, select **Enabled without UEFI lock**.
 Only select **Enabled with UEFI lock** if you want to prevent memory integrity from being disabled remotely or by policy update.
 Once enabled with UEFI lock, you must have access to the UEFI BIOS menu to turn off Secure Boot if you want to turn off memory integrity.

    ![Enable memory integrity using Group Policy.](images/enable-hvci-gp.png)